secretuniversity/secret-box-vite-template/README.md

 ## Writing Your Guide

-Secret Box tutorials are written using Markdown and require specific pieces of front matter to display properly on the website.
+Secret Box tutorials are written using Markdown.
 The tutorial content is placed in `tutorial/guide.md` with any accompanying images kept in the `tutorial/illustrations` directory.

 ## Project Structure